Beliavsky/Fortran-Tools/README.md

 [GConvert](https://github.com/GeorgeTsikas/GConvert): program to convert fixed form Fortran into code that works as fixed or free form, by GeorgeTsikas.

-[to_f90](https://github.com/jbdv-no/to_f90) Alan Miller's tool for converting Fortran 77 code to free-form Fortran 90 code, from jbdv-no
+[to_f90](https://github.com/jbdv-no/to_f90): Alan Miller's tool for converting Fortran 77 code to free-form Fortran 90 code, from jbdv-no

+### Graphics, Plotting, and User Interfaces
+[giza](https://github.com/danieljprice/giza): 2D scientific plotting library built on cairo, by Daniel Price et al. Provides uniform output to pdf, ps, png and X-Windows.
+Written in C with no dependencies (other than cairo) as a direct replacement for PGPLOT.

 ### Indentation and Formatting
 [ajt-fortran.vim](https://github.com/robertodr/ajt-fortran.vim): port of Ajit J. Thakkar's Vim indent script